cormierconnorc/Temp3240Lab5/README.md

-This is the repository's readme.
+This is the repository's readme (with a conflicting change).